 A Will is not valid unless it is witnessed correctly.
 A person creating a Will and two witnesses need to be in the same place and all sign the document to ensure it is legally valid.

-The current lockdown and social distancing restrictions are making this a practical challenge, especially as witnesses must not benefit from the Will, which often rules out people living in the same household.
-If one of them were to witness the Will, they risk losing any legacy or inheritance left to them in the Will.
+Lockdown and social distancing restrictions make this a practical challenge, especially as witnesses must not benefit from the Will, which often rules out people living in the same household being able to be a witness.
+If one of them were to witness the Will, they risk losing any legacy or inheritance that is left to them in the Will.

-We have seen a surge in demand for advice on how to witness wills.
-The following are our recommended options for Will signing that take account of the Public Health England two metre social distancing guidelines:-
+This is our recommended options for Will signing that take account of the Public Health England social distancing guidelines:-

 To ensure the well-being of all involved, it is best to use separate pens and ideally use gloves and hand sanitisers where possible.

-Coronavirus has completey changed the world we live in, but this should not stop you preparing your Will and ensuring that it is properly executed – it is theonly way to make sure your wishes are carried out after you have gone.
+Coronavirus has completey changed the world we live in, but this should not stop you preparing your Will and ensuring that it is properly executed – it is the only way to make sure that your wishes are carried out after you have gone.